Confidence intervals for the random forest generalization error: Introduction

 \section{Introduction}

 How confident can we be in the generalization capacity of a predictive model?
 Of the many devices discussed in the statistical learning literature \cite{esl,murphy,bishop}, a simple random split of the original data into training and test sets, and methods of folded cross-validation, stand out as the most common tools used to tackle the generalization issue.
-Availability of point estimates for the generalization error given by these procedures naturally raises the question of how to quantify the uncertainty involved in these estimates spending a manageable computational cost.
+Availability of point estimates for the generalization error given by these procedures naturally raises the question of how to quantify the confidence involved in these estimates spending a manageable computational cost.

-Random forests \cite{breimanRF} elegantly provide an alternative low cost (almost free) point estimate of the generalization error without requiring splittings of the data, and avoiding the computational burden of retraining the predictive model several times.
+Random forests \cite{breimanRF,cutler,biau,athey} elegantly provide an alternative low cost (almost free) point estimate of the generalization error without requiring splittings of the data, and avoiding the computational burden of retraining the predictive model several times.
 The bagging mechanism \cite{breimanBAG} used to construct the ensemble of trees implies that each training data point is not used (stays ``out-of-bag'') when growing approximately $36.8\%$ of the trees in the forest.
-This property gives us the so called out-of-bag estimate of the random forest generalization error: for each observation, using a suitable loss function, we compute the predictive error made by the random subforest whose trees didn't include the observation under consideration in its training process; the out-of-bag estimate is the average of these prediction errors over the whole training sample.
+This property gives us the so called out-of-bag estimate of the random forest generalization error: for each observation, using a suitable loss function, we compute the predictive error made by the random subforest whose trees did not include the observation under consideration in its training process; the out-of-bag estimate is the average of these prediction errors over the whole training sample.

-In this paper we develop confidence intervals for the random forest generalization error based on its out-of bag estimate, without entailing any forms of data splitting or model retraining.
-The key idea is to treat the original training data plus the bookkeeping of the out-of bag process and the predictions made for the training set by each tree in the ensemble as an augmented training sample, which is bootstrapped to produce confidence intervals of a specified level.
+In this paper we develop confidence intervals for the random forest generalization error based on its out-of bag estimate, without entailing any processes of data splitting or model retraining.
+The idea is to treat the original training data plus the bookkeeping of the out-of bag process and the predictions made for the training set by each tree in the ensemble as an augmented training sample, which is bootstrapped to produce confidence intervals of specified nominal levels.